Quantum coherent and measurement feedback control based on atoms coupled with a semi-infinite waveguide: Coherent feedback control with one or two excitations

-\end{small} where Eq.~(\ref{NAmodel1}) means that when initially one of the $N$ atoms is excited and there is one photon in the waveguide, then another atom can also be excited after absorbing the photon from the waveguide; Eq.~(\ref{NAmodel2}) means that when initially two atoms are excited and there are no photons in the waveguide, then one of the two excited atoms can emit one photon into the waveguide, and an atom can also absorb one photon from the waveguide if there are two photons in the waveguide; Eq.~(\ref{NAmodel3}) means that when there is one photon in the waveguide and one of the atoms is excited, then the excited atom can emit one photon into the waveguide to generate two-photon states.
+\end{small} Eq.~(\ref{NAmodel1}) means that when one of the $N$ atoms is excited and there is one photon in the waveguide, then another atom can also be excited after absorbing the photon from the waveguide.
+The first component of the RHS of Eq.~(\ref{NAmodel2}) means that when initially the two atoms are both excited and there are no photons in the waveguide, then any of these two atoms can emit one photon into the waveguide; the second component represents that an atom can also absorb one photon from the waveguide if there are two photons in the waveguide.
+Eq.~(\ref{NAmodel3}) means that when there is one photon in the waveguide and one of the atoms is excited, then the excited atom can emit one photon into the waveguide to generate a two-photon state.

 According to the calculations in Appendix~\ref{Sec:ApendixDelay}, Eqs.~(\ref{NAmodel1},\ref{NAmodel2}) can be re-written in the delay dependent format as \begin{scriptsize}